eugenioLopezRamos/slika-photography/README.md

 - Add image uploading (given heroku's conditions, it might be best to use S3 from the start) <- To do now
 - need to check what's up with the post model requests in admin pages

+- verify that :slug params are safe (or if they need sanitization/parameterization)

 **DONE**

 - Now the app serves CSS/JS from the uglified compiled assets in the repo and image files from an S3 bucket.Both cases use CloudFront as CDN